sdr-enthusiasts/docker-acarshub/README.md

 ## Ports

 No exposed ports are necessary to run the container.
-However, if you the built in webserver is available on port `80` if you wish the view messages in realtime.
+However, the built in webserver is available on port `80` if you wish the view messages in realtime.

 ## Volumes